goldstack/goldstack/workspaces/docs/docs/templates/shared/infrastructure.md

 ### Customizing Terraform

-Goldstack modules make it very easy to customize infrastructure to your specific needs.
+Goldstack templates make it very easy to customize infrastructure to your specific needs.
 The easiest way to do this is to simply edit the `*.tf` files in the `infra/aws` folder.
 You can make the changes you need and then run `yarn infra up [deploymentName]` to apply the changes.

 The `infra/aws` folder contains a file `variables.tf` that contains the variables required for your deployment; for instance the domain name for a website.
 The values for these variables are defined in the module's `goldstack.json` file in the `"configuration"` property.
 There is one global `configuration` property that applies for all deployments and each deployment also has its own `configuration` property.
-In order to add a new variable, add the variable to `variables.tf` and then add it to the configuration for your module or to the configurations for the deployments.
+In order to add a new variable, add the variable to `variables.tf` and then add it to the configuration for your template or to the configurations for the deployments.

 Note that due to JavaScript and Terraform using different conventions for naming variables, Goldstack applies a basic transformation to variable names.
 Camel-case variables names are converted to valid variables names for Terraform by replacing every instance of a capital letter `C` with `_c` in the variable name.
 For instance: